vlasscontreras/php-trainer/README.md

 #### Inheritance

-It allows an object to aquire (or inherit) the traits and behaviors or another object.
+It allows an object to acquire (or inherit) the traits and behaviors of another object.

 ```php
 class CoffeeMaker